• Skip to primary navigation

 Capacitor Configuration:

-• Connect capacitor C2 in a way that it does not interfere with the free running multivibrator.
+• Connect capacitor C2 in such a way that it does not interfere with the free running multivibrator.

 • Ensure it is not connected to the positive power supply line.